A two-pound cannonball fired by the British during an attack on Falmouth during the War of 1812.

 In addition to the exhibits presented in our galleries and in our shops each year, the museum website presents several online exhibits.
 Some of these (like the exhibit about ice houses) are online versions of exhibits that were mounted in the museum galleries at some point in the past.
 Others (like the exhibit about the guano works) were never mounted and have existed only online.

-At present there are eight online exhibits available:
+At present there are 10 exhibits available for viewing online:

 Electric home refrigerators didn’t begin to replace home ice boxes until the 1920s and to keep things in those ice boxes cold, one needed ice.
 Here in the northeast, much of that ice was cut from ponds that froze over in the winter.
 The ice was cut and then stacked in ice houses to be used throughout the year.